logpai/Drain3/README.md

 ## Masking

 This feature allows masking of specific parameters in log message to specific keywords.
-Use a list of regular expression
-dictionaries in the configuration file with the format {'regex_pattern', 'mask_with'} to set custom masking.
+Use a list of regular expressions in the configuration file with the format `{'regex_pattern', 'mask_with'}` to set custom masking.

 In order to mask an IP address created the file `drain3.ini` :